 \subsection{Visualization Study}

-To further verify the effectiveness of some designs in our method FedSTIL, we visualize the heat-maps of our method by removing spatial-temporal integration and prototype rehearsal to demonstrate their influences on the representation.
+To further verify the effectiveness of some designs in our method FedSTIL, we visualize the heat-maps of our method by removing adaptive lifelong learning and spatial-temporal integration to demonstrate their influences on the representation.
 We utilize the gradient-weighted class activation map (GradCAM) \cite{selvaraju2017grad} to generate the heat maps, where the hot-spots are the positive focus of the models for re-identification.

 We can observe in Fig. \ref{fig:visualization} that without the spatial-temporal knowledge integration, the model will only focus on some limited regions, such as shoes, coats, or bags.
 On the contrary, the attention regions of our oracle method FedSTIL are mainly on the overall person's body and have more generalized representations.
 This improvement is largely due to the effectiveness of knowledge sharing to improve the generalizing capacities for edge clients.
-Moreover, we can also observe that the model without prototype rehearsal may deviate from the regions of a person, and may even focus on the surrounding or background regions.
-This is probably because the learnt knowledge from the prior tasks will be gradually forgotten during the continuous learning of new scenarios.
-However, our FedSTIL with the prototype rehearsal will mitigate the forgetting of the former knowledge and maintain the focus on person regions during continuously learning.
+Moreover, if without our adaptive lifelong learning, we can also observe that the model attention may deviate from the regions of person body, and may even focus on the surrounding or background regions.
+This is probably because the learnt knowledge from the prior tasks will be gradually forgotten during the lifelong learning of new scenarios.
+However, our FedSTIL with the prototype rehearsal will mitigate the forgetting of the former knowledge and maintain the focus on person regions during lifelong learning.